 - a) Fixed interest investments: - i.
 If the asset is held at market value, the yield will be the market yield. - ii.
 If the asset is held at book value, the yield will be the book yield. - b) Variable interest investments that are equity shares or land - i.
 For equities, the expected dividend yield (measuring the value held on the balance sheet) should be used. - ii.
-For land, either "No rental income and no rental expenses" or "Imputed rental income and imputed rental expenses". - c) Variable interest investments other than equity shares or land
+For land, "Imputed rental income and imputed rental expenses". - c) Variable interest investments other than equity shares or land